-Minimising the need for water abstraction will help reduce the impacts of

-5 via https://www.scottishwater.co.uk/Help-and- Resources/Document-Hub/Business-and- Developers/Connecting-to-Our-Network development on the water environment.
+Minimising the need for water abstraction will help reduce the impacts of development on the water environment.
 This can be achieved by improving water efficiency through the conservation, re-use and reclamation of water such as the collection and recycling of water, the use of water efficient appliances, promotion of rainwater harvesting and sustainable drainage systems (SuDS).
 Under the Controlled Activities Regulations (CAR) there is a duty for all abstractors to take reasonable steps to secure the efficient and sustainable use of water.
+Climate Change impacts are predicted to include more frequent and extreme precipitation and drought events - proposals for private water supplies are required to allow for this possibility and demonstrate their long term viability.